-Since the most interesting history are the reminiscences passed from one person to another, we want to try and record some of them before these little slices of history are lost.
+Since the best and most interesting history are the reminiscences and stories passed from one person to another, we want to try and record some of them before these little slices of history are lost.

 If you have a tale, reminiscence or other thoughts to tell of Calgary, about the places you knew when young, we would like to include them here.

 If you're interested, we have some Guidelines about the stories that we would like to place here - please see our Story Guidelines.

 Assistant Commissioner James F. Macleod of the North-West Mounted Police despatched a

 troop under Inspector E.A.
 Brisebois to this vicinty in August, 1875.
 On the west bank of the

 Elbow River at its junction with the Bow, they constructed the post named Fort Calgary by Macleod for

 his ancestral Scottish home.
 It was a base for patrols to native communities and ranches, and for police